hpi-epic/gpucsl/docs/Public-api.md

 - devices: Which gpus should be used.
 - sync_device: Which of the given (sync_device has to be part of devices!) should be used to sync state while using multiple gpus
   gaussian_correlation_matrix: A correlation matrix can be passed so time measurements do not inlcude the calculation.
 Only possible when using DataDistribution.GAUSSIAN.
 If None given GPUCSL calculates it itself.
-- discrete_max_memory_size: The maximum space to allocate for the working structures for the discrete kernel in bytes.
-Small values decrease the parallelisation.
-If None given defaults to 95% of the total available memory on GPU.

 ### Returns